neumovelab/myoassist/docs/modeling/model_prep.md

+---
+title: Model Preparation
+parent: Modeling
+nav_order: 2
+layout: home
+---

-# Model Preparation Guide for Exoskeleton Integration
+# Model Preparation

 This doc provides copy-paste code blocks for integrating exoskeleton components into MyoAssist musculoskeletal models.
 Use this as a "sticker sheet" for adding additional exoskeleton bodies to your models.
 Mass, inertia, and positioning is specific to these .stl files and will need to be updated for your specific device.